Munster Senior League Senior Premier Division

 The Munster Senior League Senior Premier Division is the top division of the Munster Senior League.
-It is organized by the Munster Football Association.
+It is organised by the Munster Football Association.
 Together with the Leinster Senior League Senior Division, it forms the third level of the Republic of Ireland football league system.
 Clubs from this division play in the Munster Senior Cup, the FAI Cup, and the FAI Intermediate Cup.
 The League Cup for teams in the Senior Premier Division is called the O'Connell Cup.
 In the past, the winners of the Senior Division were also invited to play in the League of Ireland Cup until the competition's demise.
-Midleton F.C. were the league's final representative in 2019.
+University College Cork A.F.C. were the league's final representative in 2020.